nuex/jennifer/README.md

     jen new mytemplate -v author="Trevor Goodchild" -v city="Bregna"

+If you need to see what variables are available, use the `vars` command:

+    jen vars mytemplate

 The template.jen file is a text file with a list of instructions:

     ;